kidod-5/COMP333-Synthesizer-Plug-In/StyleGuide.md

 ### Backend (Python)

-The backend will be organized by usage.
-Controllers will each be placed in their own file, paths/routes will live in separate files, and supporting modules (e.g., utilities) will be grouped by functionality.
+The backend will be organized based on the tool usage.
+Controllers will each be placed in their own file, paths/routes will be in separate files, and supporting modules (e.g., utilities) will be grouped by functionality and named accordingly.

 **Example:**
 ```